titanscouting/titanscouting.github.io/general/development/Installing Docker.md

 * Windows 10 64-bit: Pro, Enterprise, or Education (Build 16299 or later).
 If you have Windows 10 Home or a 32-bit edition of Windows, please contact the Titan Scouting lead.
 * 64-bit processor (All Intel or AMD CPUs from the last 15 years are 64-bit processors).
 * 4GB RAM
-* Virtualization must be enabled in your BIOS (click [here](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled) to check if it is enabled).
+* Virtualization must be enabled in your BIOS (click [here](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled) to learn how to check if it is enabled).

 ## Instructions for Windows
 ### 1. Enabling WSL2